The Best and Worst Foods for Sleep: What to Eat Before Bed

 The Role of Melatonin and Serotonin in Sleep

 Melatonin is the body’s primary sleep hormone.
 It regulates the sleep-wake cycle and signals to the brain that it’s time to sleep.
-Serotonin, often called the "feel-good" hormone, is a precursor to melatonin and also plays a role in relaxation and sleep quality.
+Serotonin, often called the "feel-good" hormone, is a precursor to melatonin and also plays a role in relaxation and sleep quality with around 90% of serotonin being made in the gut.
 Certain foods naturally boost the production of these hormones, making it easier to fall and stay asleep.

 The Impact of Blood Sugar on Sleep